Dev123047/crystal_soteria/README.md

 Introduction :

-This project can be regarded as a simple "file management system".
+This project can be regarded as a simple "file management system" with which you interact through simple commands *currently on a terminal like interface*.
 This project is completely written in JavaScript.
 It uses HTML and jQuery.Terminal.
 *Note: The HTML percentage might be seeming too much for the previous statement, but most of the HTML file is a JS Script.*

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------